-specifically market to your target audience, it almost seems as if Facebook was made for wedding photographers.
-You can share your unique content with thousands of people, and you can create custom audiences which allow you to reach out to your ideal clients.
+Between sharing your images with your followers and marketing your product to your target audience, it almost seems as if Facebook was made for wedding photographers.
+You can share your unique content with thousands of people and also create custom audiences, which allow you to reach out to your ideal clients.

-Share your photos.
+QUICK TIP: Share your photos.
 Photo posts receive 39% more interaction than normal posts.
 This number increases if you tag people.
-Just like you have a wedding photography checklist for the day-of, make sure you have a checklist for images you will share on Facebook after the shoot is over.
-This allows you to have plenty of content to shar and gives your followers a sneak peek into your past shoots.
+Just like you have a wedding photography checklist for the wedding day, make sure you have a checklist for images you will share on Facebook after the shoot is over.
+This allows you to have plenty of content to share and gives your followers a sneak peek into your past shoots.

-Building a business page separate from your personal page allows you to utilize the site’s business features to keep you engaged with followers.
+Building a photography business page, separate from your personal page, allows you to utilize the site’s business features to keep you engaged with your followers.
 Your Facebook business page should represent who you are as a brand and as a wedding photographer.
-Tell them what you will provide for them through your:
+Tell them what you will provide for them through the following:

 - Headshot: Include a professional headshot as your profile picture.

 Facebook allows you to expand your reach through customized settings for your ideal clients, which helps you to send accurate content to potential clients.
-The more specific your targeting is, the more ideal clients you will reach and the less money you will spend.
-Achieve the best results by:
+The more specific you get with your targeting, the more ideal clients you can reach and the less money you will have to spend on your branding.
+You could achieve the best results by:

 Photographer Heather J. Keys uses her Facebook business page to share more about her business and attract clients back to her photo website and blog.
 She uses a specific hashtag strategy on Facebook and understands the benefits of using advanced targeting and advertising to attract her photography clients.
 Heather also shares past images to showcase her unique style and provide fond memories for her photography clients.

-Instagram is a social media platform that also seems to be made for wedding photographers.
-On your Instagram business account, you can display your images, and the main focus for users is to like and comment on your photos.
-Like we said, made for you as a wedding photographer.
+Instagram is one social media platform that can do wonders for wedding photographers.
+On your Instagram business account, you could create a kind of online gallery to help you attract potential customers.
+Like we said, this platform seems to be made for you as a wedding photographer.

 When creating hashtags for your Instagram posts, beware of the following:

-- Using hashtags that are not necessarily related to your business or brand
+- Using hashtags that are not necessarily related to your photography business or brand.

-Photographer and educator, Natalie Franke, has a specific strategy in place for her Instagram business account.
-She also shares some of her top tips for photographers to use on their Instagram accounts to maximize the platform.
+Photographer and educator Natalie Franke has a specific strategy in place for her Instagram business account.
+She also shares some of her top tips for photographers to use on their Instagram accounts to maximize the benefits of this platform.
 The tips are as follows:

 Twitter has over 328 million monthly active users, and has over 500 million tweets sent per day!
 In one full day, your clients’ newsfeeds are filled with content from businesses all over the world.
-How do you make it so your posts stand out in the massive sea of Tweets?
+How do you position your content so your posts and tweets cut through the chatter and stand out?

 - Follow industry trends and professionals.